 But barring that, you’ve got the go-ahead from an otherwise skeptic dermatologist.
 “I tell my patients that if they feel a benefit to skin brushing and they do not have any underlying skin conditions then it is likely harmless to do,” Dr. Ilyas says.

 The final verdict?
 If you’re looking to reduce cellulite or dramatically affect your lymphatic system, dry brushing is not for you.
-But if you’re just looking to exfoliate your skin, and to spend a minute with your body in the name of self-care, give it a try.
+However, if you’re looking to exfoliate your skin and spend a minute with your body in the name of self-care, give it a try.